dlaub3/blog/php/include-vs-require.md

 ---
+date: 2018-07-22
+draft: false
+author:
 title: "PHP Include VS Require"
-date: 2018-07-22
 description: "What are the differences between include and require in PHP"
-draft: false
 tags: ["PHP"]
 categories: ['php']
 toc: false
+meta:
+  description: "What are the differences between include and require in PHP"
+  keywords: "php"

 ---